High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Experimental Results

 \subsection{Ablation Studies}

 We conduct the ablation studies to further analyze our proposed UGDiff.
-Firstly, we evaluate the sampling steps in the reverse denoising process.
-Then, we conduct ablation studies through including or excluding the components to evaluate the effect of high frequency, wavelet diffusion, diffusion condition as well as the uncertainty guidance.
-The specific components encompasses the low frequency codec, condition generation, wavelet diffusion, residual codec and uncertainty map guidance.

-\textbf{Sampling steps.} A factor that determines the inference speed of the diffusion models is the sampling step $T$ used in the reverse denoising process.
-We conducted an ablation study of various settings of diffusion models on the condition and sampling step in Table.\ref{table:sampling}.
-The table clearly demonstrates that the R-D performance approaches a state of saturation when the sampling step exceeds a threshold of 10 irrespective of the guiding condition employed in the diffusion process, whether it be $\bar{x}_{h}$ or $\hat{{x}}_{l}$.
-By contrast, large sampling step $T = 500$ is essential for CDC 2024 to generate images with the best perception quality.
-Compared with CDC 2024 that employed the diffusion in the pixel domain, the inference speed of our UGDiff is accelerated through two key factors: the spatial dimension is quartered by 2D-DWT, in addition, high frequency contains more sparse information in the frequency domain compared to the image domain.
+Firstly, We compare 5 variants in Table \ref{table:bdrate-ablation} to evaluate the impact of different components on image compression performance in terms of BD-rate through incrementally including each specific component.
+The specific components encompasses the low frequency codec, Wavelet Diffusion, Frequency Translator, Residual Compression and Uncertainty Guidance.
+The baseline low-frequency codec, which reconstructs the image only from the low frequency, is set as the anchor to compute BD-rate.